Restaurants in the Trois Vallées – Updated 2019

 Les Crêtes, Tougnette +33 6 09 40 12 11

 If you are looking for a traditional savoyarde hut then look no further.
-Les Crêtes is situated at 2300m at the top of the Tougnette lift on the ridge before you head down to the Belleville Valley.
-Eco-toilets aside the food is good and it is also a great hot chocolate or vin chaud stop in a blizzard.
+Les Crêtes is situated at 2800m at the top of the Tougnette lift on the ridge before you head down to the Belleville Valley.
+It was extended in 2018.
+The food is good and it is also a great hot chocolate or vin chaud stop in a blizzard.
+Jojo, Christine, Alexis and Geraldine give a warm welcome.

 Favourites: Crozettes, Diots, Tartiflette